 On Being Presbyterian

 The word Presbyterian comes from a word in Greek (the original language of the New Testament) that means “elder.”
 In some denominations, bishops govern.
 In other churches, a board of deacons governs.
-In Presbyterian churches, elders elected by the congregation oversee the life of the congregation.
+In Presbyterian churches, elders elected by the congregation serve to coordinate and facilitate the activity of the congregation.
 The pastor (also an elder) is a member of a larger, regional body called a presbytery.
 Bethel is a congregation of the Presbyterian Church (U.S.A.), in the Presbytery of New Covenant.
 This does not mean that we necessarily agree with our denomination’s current leadership or endorse the position they take on one issue or another.

 In America, we trace our roots to the mid-Atlantic states (Maryland, Pennsylvania, New Jersey, New York), where colonists from Scotland and especially the Scots-Irish of northern Ireland settled in the late seventeenth and early eighteenth centuries, bringing with them their Presbyterian way of being church.
 This distinguished them from the congregationalist Puritans of New England and the Episcopalian colonists to the south.